jeka-dev/jeka/docs/articles/listicle-why-i-made-it.md

 I’d expect basic build configuration to be handled with simple properties, while more specific or complex requirements could be addressed with structured Java code that’s easy to refactor, share, and debug.

 In addition to its ability to execute Java code, JeKa offers a set of classes and a flexible component model designed to handle simple to complex build tasks.
-These tasks can be seamlessly executed as standard Java code.
+These tasks can be seamlessly configured and executed as standard Java code.

 ## 3. Write Minimalist Configuration (or not at all)